 - They are capable of expressing their feelings and reactions and understanding the feelings of others.

 - To communicate with each other, they produce a wide range of noises.

 - Every dolphin also has a specific signature whistle, which is equivalent to its name.

-- They have the ability to remember the signature whistle of each other even after the separation of as much as 20 years.
+- They can remember the signature whistle of each other even after the separation of as much as 20 years.

-- Dolphins have the ability to transfer and receive information with several sound-producing organs 20 times more effectively of the amount that humans can through ears.
+- Dolphins can transfer and receive information with several sound-producing organs 20 times more effective than the amount that humans can through ears.

-- They have the capability to understand human language and are known to understand many words and respond to specific human gestures.
-They can associate a part of their body with that of a human and are observed of waving their fin whenever a trainer waves his hand.
+- They can understand human language and are known to understand many words and respond to specific human gestures.
+They can associate a part of their body with that of a human and are observed waving their fin whenever a trainer waves his hand.

 - Unlike most of the animal species, dolphins have the ability of self-awareness.
 In front of a mirror, they are known to recognize themselves and the mirror.